 Tamsyn is a regular presenter at conferences, journal clubs and support group meetings.
 She is a certified trainer in Supported Conversation for Adults with Aphasia™, having completed the full course at the Aphasia Centre in Toronto, Canada in 2010.
 In addition, she has attended, and continues to attend, many conferences, workshops and professional events within the field of neurorehabilitation.
 Tamsyn served on the Southern African Neurological Rehabilitation Association (SANRA) committee from 2007-2013 and was the chairperson from 2011-2013.
 She is now a director as well as the current chair.

 Tamsyn went into full time private practice in 2011.
-Her practice includes outpatients at the Wanderers Wellness Centre (Illovo, Johannesburg) and acute hospital work at the Netcare Milpark Hospital (Milpark, Johannesburg).
-Tamsyn conducts group sessions at Headway Gauteng three times a week and supervises the Wits 4th Year Speech Therapy Students on their placement at Headway.
+Her practice is based at the Wanderers Wellness Centre (Illovo, Johannesburg) where she sees her outpatients.
+Tamsyn conducts group sessions at Headway Gauteng and supervises the Wits 4th Year Speech Therapy Students on their placement at Headway.
 She is currently a member of the Headway Governing Body.
 Tamsyn is part of the multidisciplinary team for Auria Senior Living and runs cognitive stimulation groups at 2 of their senior living facilities.
 She also conducts home-visits at private residences and residential care facilities within a certain radius from the practice.